ppy/osu-wiki/news/2020-06-21-project-loved-june-2020.md

 175 BPM, 3:41 | 5.80★ – 8.49★
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

-Rocma once again returning to the loved section.
-But this time, it is not just Rocma.
+Rocma once again returns to the Loved section, but this time, it is not just Rocma.
 Rocma has created quite a cool project where not just one or two mappers create a difficulty, but a total of 9 mappers!
-Because each single difficulty is mapped by a different mapper, it gives the whole mapset a nice touch with the variety of patterns all the different difficulties provide.
+Because each difficulty is mapped by a different mapper, it gives the whole mapset a nice touch with the variety of patterns all the different difficulties provide.
 Make sure to give every difficulty a chance, as every difficulty is truly unique!

 [![](/wiki/shared/news/2020-06-21-project-loved-june-2020/catch/2-kakuzetsu-thanatos.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})